How we handle your data.

 We're a small team and we don't carry compliance certifications we haven't actually earned.
 Here's where we are today:

 - SOC 2: Not yet.
-Type 1 audit targeted for H2 2026 once Enterprise revenue justifies the engagement.
+SOC 2 is on our roadmap, to be pursued once Enterprise demand justifies the engagement.

 - ISO 27001: Not yet.
 Will follow SOC 2.